Roboy/roboy_dialog/docs/System_Architecture/0_Overview.rst

 Conversation flow
 =================

-In order to understand we will..
+In order to understand how the Dialog System works, a basic lifecycle of a *Conversation* is drawn here exemplary:

 **When the DialogSystem is started**, the *ConversationManager* initializes the Dialog Systems *Memory*, the *NLU* and the configured *InputDevice*.
 The *InputDevice* then starts listening to it's service.